theappbusiness/ruby-coding-standards/DESCRIPTION.md

 This manual also gives countermeasures for the identified security vulnerabilities.
 In order to be sure that all the common security problems are reviewed, a systematic and automatic scan has to be performed.

-To achieve this point,the tool [Brakeman][4] is used.
+To achieve this point, the tool [Brakeman][4] is used.
 Brakeman is an open source vulnerability scanner.
 It will basically perform static analysis of the source code, running the application is not required.

 ###